 General failure to satisfy statutory obligations - standards generally low, e.g. Food Hygiene: Poor standard of hygienic food handling.
 Inadequate temperature control.
 Cross contamination identified.
 Structure: Evidence of pest infestation.
 Structural disrepair and poor cleanliness.

-Some major non-compliance with statutory obligations, e.g. Food Hygiene: Cross contamination identified.
+Some major non-compliance with statutory obligations - more work required to prevent fall in standards. e.g. Food Hygiene: Cross contamination identified.
 Non-compliance with requirements for safe food preparation, handling, cooking etc. Structure: Significant improvements required in structure and cleaning (e.g. damaged/dirty work surfaces).
 Possible evidence of pest activity.

-Some non-compliance with statutory obligations, e.g. Food Hygiene: Potential risk of cross contamination identified.
+Some non-compliance with statutory obligations and industry codes of recommended practice* that are not considered significant in terms of risk (but may become significant if not addressed).
+Standards are being maintained or improved. , e.g. Food Hygiene: Potential risk of cross contamination identified.
 Some lapses in food hygiene and safety procedures (e.g. fridge temperature too high), but generally satisfactory.
 Structure: Generally satisfactory structure and cleaning, but with occasional lapses.
 Some cleaning or repairs required.
 Possible evidence of pest activity.

 High standard of compliance with statutory obligations and industry codes of recommended practice*; conforms to accepted good practices in the trade.